microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

 - Invalid service principal id - service principal secret or service principal Azure tenant ID provided in _azuredeploy.parameters.json_ file.
 - Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 48 available.
 See the [prerequisites](#prerequisites) section for more details.
 - Target Azure region does not support all required Azure services - ensure you are running HCIBox in one of the supported regions.
 See the [prerequisites](#prerequisites) section for more details.
+- Authentication issues - Most HCIBox operations require the use of the domain credentials configured during deployment.
+These credentials take the UPN format of _<username>@jumpstart.local_.
+If you have issues accessing services such as Windows Admin Center make sure you are using the correct credential.
 - Script failures due to upstream dependencies - This can happen due to network issues or failures in upstream services that HCIBox depends on (such as package repositories) - in most cases deleting the deployment and redeploying is the simplest resolution.

 If you have issues that you cannot resolve when deploying HCIBox please submit an issue on the [Github repo](https://github.com/microsoft/azure_arc/issues)